JanMuench/Tutorial_Patch-clamp_data/README.md

 	 }
 	```
 	defines the rate matrix:
-	First the, function `multiply_ligandconc_CCCO` needs to be adapted.
+	First, the function `multiply_ligandconc_CCCO` needs to be adapted.
 That function takes the parameters
 	from the parameters block and computes the rates of the rate matrix:

 	```Stan